Science of People - Logo

 Please enable JavaScript in your browser to complete this form.

 This is a very personal post, but I wanted to put it on the blog because I have gotten a few questions from lovely readers wanting to write their own books, memoirs and guides.
-I am by no-means an expert in authoring but I have written five books – three self-published and two traditionally published with major publishers.
-My latest one has been the most fun—Captivate and I am thrilled to share some secrets of the writing process!
+I am by no means an expert in authoring but I have written six books – three self-published and two traditionally published with major publishers.
+My latest ones have been the most fun—Cues and Captivate and I am thrilled to share some secrets of the writing process!

 captivate, captivate book, vanessa van edwards, writing process